python-trio/trio/docs/source/reference-core.rst

 This works by waiting until at least one task has finished, then cancelling all remaining tasks and returning the result from the first task.
-This implicitly invokes the default logic to take care of all the other tasks, so we block to wait for the cancellation to finish, and if any of them raise errors in the process we'll propagate those.
+This implicitly invokes the default logic to take care of all the other tasks, so it blocks to wait for the cancellation to finish, and if any of them raise errors in the process it will propagate those.